SZ092/LagRadar/example/README.md

 # LagRadar Example Dashboards

-This directory documents example Grafana dashboards and visualizations built with LagRadar metrics.
+This directory documents sample Grafana dashboards and visualizations built with LagRadar metrics.

 ## Note

 The dashboards and screenshots in `legacy/` reflect previous versions of LagRadar and are **not fully compatible** with current or upcoming releases.

+> LagRadar is a personal engineering project for technical demonstration and is not maintained as a community or production OSS.
-> LagRadar is under active development.
-Core features like **multi-cluster monitoring** and **multi-consumer-group support** are being redesigned.
-The dashboards here are kept as references for legacy use cases and for historical comparison.
+> Dashboards here are provided as references for local demo and historical comparison only.

 ## Current Status

 - The main collector engine is being refactored.
-For more details about the priorities, please refer to  [Roadmap](../README.md#roadmap)
+For details, see the [Roadmap](../README.md#roadmap).
 - Example dashboards for the new architecture will be added once core features are stable.
-- **Contributions** of updated dashboards or Grafana configs for the new API are very welcome!

-## Contributing

-- If you have dashboards or visualization setups for recent LagRadar versions, please open a PR to `examples/` or start a discussion.
-- For legacy setups, see `legacy/` for panel layouts and example queries.
+- Community contributions and pull requests are **not accepted** at this time.

 ---

-_Questions or feedback?
-Open an issue or join the discussions!_
+_Questions or feedback regarding these dashboards?
+Please do not submit issues or PRs—this directory is for personal reference only._